aws-samples/aws-private-decoy-resources/README.md

 1. Installing and configuring the CDK: follow the instructions in [CDK Getting Started](https://docs.aws.amazon.com/cdk/v2/guide/getting_started.html) to get started.
 Specifically:
 - Ensure that the [pre-requisites](https://docs.aws.amazon.com/cdk/v2/guide/getting_started.html#getting_started_prerequisites) are met.
 - [Install the CDK](https://docs.aws.amazon.com/cdk/v2/guide/getting_started.html#getting_started_install).
-- [Bootstrap the CDK](https://docs.aws.amazon.com/cdk/v2/guide/getting_started.html#getting_started_bootstrap) with the AWS Account and Region where you want to deploy the stack.
+- [Bootstrap the CDK](https://docs.aws.amazon.com/cdk/v2/guide/getting_started.html#getting_started_bootstrap) with the AWS Account and AWS Region where you want to deploy the stack.

 2. Clone this repository to your desktop using git.